SunIzShiny/Sentiment-Analysis/README.md

-Sentiment Analysis using logistic regression
+Sentiment Analysis using logistic regression.
 Tools used:
   nltk
   scikit